n00b69/woa-dipper/guide/nopcreinstall.md

 ```

 ### Checking if decryption works
-- Open the file explorer in OFOX, then navigate to your internal storage.
+- Open the file explorer in the recovery, then navigate to your internal storage.
 > If OFOX is not able to read/decrypt your internal storage, create a folder on your **USB stick** named `WOA` and put the **.esd** file and **WinInstaller.zip** in there instead
 >
-> Alternatively, find another OFOX image online that can actually decrypt and use it instead
+> Alternatively, find another recovery image online that can actually decrypt and use it instead

 ### Flashing WinInstaller
-- In OFOX, select **Install** and then locate **WinInstaller.zip** and flash it.
+- In the recovery, select **Install** and then locate **WinInstaller.zip** and flash it.
 - Once you're given the option to reboot, do so.
 > [!Note]
 > Wait until all processes complete and your device boots into Windows.
 This will take around 15-20 minutes.